Hedgehogues/chatgpt-example/README.md

 # Sales Telegram Bot

-This repository contains a simple Telegram bot written in Python for showcasing products and taking orders.
+This repository contains a simple Telegram bot written in Python using [`aiogram`](https://docs.aiogram.dev/) for showcasing products and taking orders.

 ## Setup
 1. Install dependencies: